 Right at the top is a park, with great views down onto the Grand Mosque and surrounding bazaar area, with Uludağ's slopes rising behind in the distance.

 The park is home to an old clock tower and the tombs of the Ottoman Empire's founders, Ozman and Orhan Gazi.
 The actual tomb building isn't the original, though, as it was destroyed by an earthquake and rebuilt in 1863.

 The roads and alleys surrounding the park hold some nicely restored examples of Ottoman houses and mansions, and there are various portions of surviving ramparts that offer more great views.

 11. Soak in a Hamam (Turkish Bath)

-Soaking and scrubbing in a hammam (Turkish bath) is one of the top activities many tourists in Turkey want to experience, and Bursa offers plenty of opportunities to indulge.
+Soaking and scrubbing in a hamam (Turkish bath) is one of the top activities many tourists in Turkey want to experience, and Bursa offers plenty of opportunities to indulge.

 The best place to visit is Bursa's thermal spa suburb of Çekirge, which is five kilometers northwest from the central city.

 The Eski Kaplıca Hamam (on Eski Kaplıca Sokak) has been in business since the 14th century and features plenty of traditional marble design features.
 Here, you can get a typical soak, sauna, and scrub experience, as well as massages and other spa-type add-ons.

 Note that, unlike the hamams in Istanbul, the assistants here don't speak much English, and it's a more local experience.

 12. Day Trip to Iznik

 The historic lakefront town of Iznik is 77 kilometers northeast of central Bursa, so it's within easy day-tripping distance from the city.

 This was once the Byzantine city of Nicaea, where early Christian bishops gathered together at the Council of Nicaea to lay down the foundations of the religion.